WGST 228 Sociology of Sexuality

 WGST 257 Women’s Histories in South Asia

 This course traces the history of women in South Asia from pre-colonial times to the present.
-Themes explored in this course will include: the historical transformations of institutions shaping women’s lives such as state, family, religious, literary, and legal traditions; the impacts of colonialism, nationalism, and decolonization on women, as well as the history of women’s movements in various parts of South Asia.
-As we acquaint ourselves with the vibrant historiography on women in South Asia, we will also examine methodological challenges involved in using the analytical lens of gender, and attempt to grapple with the challenges that post-colonial feminisms and feminist historiographies pose to traditional history-writing.
-We will evaluate the South Asian cases and examples within the broader field of women’s and gender studies.
+Themes explored in the course will include (but not be limited to): the historical transformations of institutions shaping women’s lives such as state, family, religious and legal traditions; the impact of colonialism, nationalism, and decolonization on women, as well as the history of women’s movements in various parts of South Asia.
+As we acquaint ourselves with the vibrant historiography on women in South Asia, we will also examine the theoretical and methodological challenges involved in writing histories using the analytical lens of gender.
+While a significant portion of the readings will focus on South Asia, we will occasionally bring in insights from histories of women in other parts of the world to help develop comparative perspectives and evaluate the South Asian cases and examples within the broader field of women’s history.

 Examination of the awakening of feminine and feminist consciousness in the literary production of Latin American women writers, particularly from the 1920s to the present.
 Close attention paid to the dominant themes of love and dependency; imagination as evasion; alienation and rebellion; sexuality and power; the search for identity and the self-preservation of subjectivity.
 Readings include prose, poetry, and dramatic texts of female Latin American writers contributing to the emerging of feminist ideologies and the mapping of feminist identities.

 Offered as SPAN 342, SPAN 442, ETHS 342, WGST 342, WLIT 342, and WLIT 442

 WGST 352 – African Feminisms